Jonnyd27/Jonnyd27/README.md

 - 👋 Hi, I’m @Jonnyd27
 - 👀 I’m interested in gaming and coding
 - 🌱 I've completed my BA for Computer Science while attending Colorado Technical University.
-- 💞️ I’m looking to collaborate on anytyhing if you would like help, I'll do my best but I'm still new.
+- 💞️ I’m looking to collaborate on anytyhing if you would like help.
 - 📫 Reach me at jonathan.d.edwards27@outlook.com

 <!---